 Ginger-Cider Icing:

-Add the frozen margarine into the dry ingredients, and using a pastry cutter or a fork, cut the margarine in so that you achieve a coarse but even meal-like consistency with no pieces larger than peas.
+- Add the frozen butter into the dry ingredients, and using a pastry cutter or a fork, cut the butter in so that you achieve a coarse but even meal-like consistency with no pieces larger than peas.
 Toss in the chopped ginger and apple so that they’re coated in the flour, and then pour in the wet ingredients.
 Stir just enough to bring the dough together.

 Apple ginger scones sound yummy.
 I’m sure your Mom loved them.